Tinnitus, cervical spine instability, and neck pain

-The missing diagnosis of cervical instability appears to have influenced supportive findings that were also published in print January 2019.
-This study comes from from medical university doctors in Spain, and also published in the Journal of Oral Rehabilitation.
-(4) After reviewing the medical literature that spanned from 1992 to 2018, this research team was able to demonstrate that the prevalence of tinnitus in TMD patients is significantly higher than that in patients without TMD.
+The missing diagnosis of cervical instability appears to have influenced supportive findings that were also published in print in January 2019.
+This study comes from medical university doctors in Spain, and also published in the Journal of Oral Rehabilitation.
+(8) After reviewing the medical literature that spanned from 1992 to 2018, this research team was able to demonstrate that the prevalence of tinnitus in TMD patients is significantly higher than that in patients without TMD.

 - So there is a connection between temporomandibular disorders and tinnitus, but there seems to be a missing link.